promoteinternational/apex-wordpress-plugin/readme.txt

 3. Configure the apex plugin in the menu "Apex Plugin".

 == Changelog ==
+= 1.2.3 =
+* Fixed description and versions of plugin

+= 1.2.2 =
+* Fixed an issue where descriptions containing iframes weren't displayed correctly on the wordpress site.

 = 1.2.1 =
 * Updated how times are added to shorter events